830000A 1983: JIMMY CLIFF.

 LP ‘Urban De Luxe’ (Appaloosa AP 040).
 Producer: STU.
 Sound engineer:

-January 1983 in London, at Shepperton Sound Stage.
+Recorded in January 1983 in London, at Shepperton Sound Stage with the

 A: - Worried Life Blues (John Estes/Major Merriweather)